Huy-Ngo/acanban/docs/source/appendix/glossary.rst

    Cross-site scripting (XSS) attack

-      Cross-site scripting (XSS) is an code injection attack where the attacker inserts client-side scripts into web pages.
+      Cross-site scripting (XSS) is a code injection attack where the attacker inserts client-side scripts into web pages.